systemslibrarian/pressreader-news-scraper/README.md

 - 🔍 Searches the PressReader API for any keyword (default: `coffee`)
 - 🧠 Saves article metadata (title, description, source, date, URL) to a SQLite database
-- 🔁 Prevents duplicate entries using article ID
+- 🔁 Prevents duplicate entries using article ID as a primary key
 - 📝 Outputs results as readable Markdown
 - 🔐 Uses a secure environment variable for your API key